 1. Alibaba Mobile Security 5.8

 Like all the other top Android anti-malware tools, Alibaba Mobile Security detected all newly discovered malware and all other previously known malware.
-It checked all the boxes for usability and gave no false warnings.
-It has a good feature set including anti-theft, call blocking, message filtering, safe browsing, and an app lock.
-However, it lacks parental control, personal data backup, and encryption.
+It checked all the boxes for usability and gave no false warnings during installation and usage of legitimate software from third-party app stores.
+The app gave one false warning during installation and usage of legitimate apps from the Google Play store.

-2. Avast Mobile Security 6.10
+2. Avast Mobile Security 6.11

-Avast Mobile Security 6.10 managed Android malware detection in real-time 100 percent of the time.
-It found 100 percent of the latest Android malware discovered during the previous four weeks.
+Avast Mobile Security 6.11 managed Android malware detection in real-time 99.9 percent of the time.
+It found 99.8 percent of the latest Android malware discovered during the previous four weeks.
 The app doesn’t negatively affect battery life or cause the device to get sluggish during normal use.
 It registered zero false warnings during installation and use of legitimate apps from Google Play and third-party app stores.

-3. AVG AntiVirus Free 6.9
+3. AVG AntiVirus Free 6.10

-4. Avira Antivirus Security 5.2
+4. Avira Antivirus Security 5.3